byterubpay/byterub-site/_posts/2019-02-02-logs-for-the-Community-meeting-held-on-2019-02-02.md

 **\<rehrar>** alright, any other questions, or can oneiric\_ go?
 **\<ErCiccione>** what do you mean for "this history" el00ruobuob\_?
 **\<el00ruobuob\_[m]>** s/history/memory/
-**\<monerobux>** el00ruobuob\_[m] meant to say: ErCiccione, are pootle suggestions based on this memory? i found them very accurate
+**\<byterubbux>** el00ruobuob\_[m] meant to say: ErCiccione, are pootle suggestions based on this memory? i found them very accurate
 **\<el00ruobuob\_[m]>** but as it is not yet integrated, it's just pootle that is awsome in its sugestions
 **\<ErCiccione>** no, not yet.
-If they are available, translators use the glossaries on github.com/monero-ecosystem/monero-translations.
+If they are available, translators use the glossaries on github.com/byterub-ecosystem/byterub-translations.
 I will start to look properly into the translation memory probably after the fork
 **\<ErCiccione>** yes, pootle has already a project named "terminology", which mimic a translation memory.
 Maybe i could use that option a bit more
 **\<rehrar>** alright, oneiric\_ go
 **\<oneiric\_>** danke